BenjaminToby/dsql-docs/pages/gui-reference/databases/create-table-fields/index.md

+---
+title: Create Database Table Fields
+description: Learn how to create fields/columns in your tables
+---

 ## Create Database Table Fields

 Fields (or Columns) define the structure of your SQL tables.
 Datasquirel Helps you define these structures and even extend them.